The Bridge

 Console Specific Information

 SNES: The SNES will treat all game pads as if it were a SNES pad.
-For SNES Mouse games, the Bridge detects movement from one of the analogs.
-The Right most stick is for low sensitivity games.
+For SNES Mouse games, the Bridge detects movement from one of the analogs on in games that support Mouse.
+The Rightmost stick is for low sensitivity games.
 It also reacts to the absolute position.
 If you stop moving the analog stick the mouse will stop moving.
 The Left stick is for higher sensitive moments such as Arkanoid.
-If the stick is all the way left the game will think the mouse is still moving left as with right movement to prevent stalled movment.
-The L and R button suppress analog reading.
-So if you only want to read from the left stick and not have the right stick interfere, hold down the left trigger (like-wise; use the right to suppress the left analog).
+If the stick is all the way left the game will think the mouse is still moving left as with right movement to prevent stalled movement.
+The L and R buttons suppress analog reading.
+So if you only want to read from the left stick and not have the right stick interfere, hold down the left trigger (likewise; use the right to suppress the left analog).
 A is set to the mouse left button, and start is set to mouse the right button.
 If a controller is in digital mode, or has no analog sticks or dials, the game will not look for the analog data and assume its a SNES pad.
-Mapping will be according to laout So a sega X,Y will map to Snes Y,X. Some games may feel better with 3 rotation applied.
+Mapping will be according to layout so a sega X,Y will map to Snes Y,X. Some games may feel better with 3 rotations applied.
 Use the combo or the flash GUI if that is desired.
+If you use a pad with no sellect, press start + L and R ( triggers work too ) to simulate select.

-3D0: When connected via a d-pad only controller, the Bridge will emulate an a digital mode.
-When an analog controller is plugged in, it does the same but if the left stick is exercised it become an analog controller.
+3D0: When connected via a d-pad only controller, the Bridge will emulate a digital controller.
+When an analog controller is plugged in, it does the same but if the left stick is exercised it becomes an analog controller.
 If you need to kick back out of analog mode, use the Bliss-Box reset.
 If the controller has a digital analog mode, you can use that to toggle back and forth.
 Most all 3d0 games will ignore inputs if you attach an analog controller.
 So it is for this reason, that the default mode is digital.
 There is no mouse support as there is no clear advantage.
-Using any analog stick to output as a mouse will have the same effect as outputing as a Analog device.
-Mouse support could be added but didnl't seem relevent.
+Using any analog stick to output as a mouse will have the same effect as outputting as a Analog device.
+Mouse support could be added but didn't seem relevant

 GC: At this time the game assumes a game cube pad is being used.
-Future peripherals may be added.Note some games like 007 may poll the controller so fast the the Bridge has a hard time keeping up.
-It is normal to see some glitching in menues where that occurs.
+Future peripherals may be added.Note some games like 007 may poll the controller so fast that the Bridge has a hard time keeping up.
+It is normal to see some glitching in menus where that occurs.
+If you use a non analog pad use UDLR mode to change from d-pad to analog stick.

 Sega Gen: